Editor Support for T

 1. Download the latest release: t-lang-0.51.0.vsix (or download from the repository assets).

-2. Install the extension using the command line:
+2. Install the extension from the command line:

 code --install-extension /path/to/downloaded/t-lang-0.51.0.vsix

-Alternatively, in VS Code, go to the Extensions view, click the ... menu, and select Install from VSIX…
+If the command-line launcher is not available, open the editor, go to the Extensions view, click the ... menu, and choose Install from VSIX….

 If you have already cloned the T repository locally: